 • Obtaining Information, Support, and Counseling - Whether or not one chooses to make an official report, an individual who has been sexually assaulted is encouraged to obtain information, support and counseling.
 The degree to which confidentiality can be protected depends upon the professional role of the person being consulted and should be addressed with that person before specific facts are disclosed.
 Counseling referrals or information can, in the case of employees, be obtained from Human Resources.
-For students, referral can be made by Academy Office.
+For students, referral can be made by the Dean of Student Services.